Here in this article, We have covered the following points:

 Its collective, collaborative, and cooperative efforts help innovate newer solutions for EV ecosystem development.

-Electric Vehicles Standards and Regulations in India?
+Electric Vehicle Standards and Regulations in India?

 Globally, the automotive industry is passing through a paradigm shift.
 The past century has been the era of the internal combustion engine (ICE) primarily on account of the ease of use, availability, and low cost of fossil fuels.